JetBrains/kotlin-web-site/pages/docs/tutorials/mpp/multiplatform-library.md

 </div>

+Copy gradlew, gradlew.bat and gradle/wrapper/gradle-wrapper.jar from another project setup with gradle.

 Execute `./gradlew check` and you will see that the tests are run three times, on JVM, on JS, and on Native!

 If we want, we can add tests to a specific platform, then it will be executed only as part of these platform tests.